AZYsGithub/DeltaXPlugin/README.md

 Anything that was file in that folder going to executed.

 ## Credits
-This was made by the DeltaTeam, especially `1tsfvckinglxnny` and `.chillz.`.
+This was made by the DeltaTeam, especially `1tsfvckinglxnny` and `chill.z`.